gbulbul/Calculating-Protein-Mass/README.md

-When a protein string P is given, we can calculate the total weight of P which is the sum of the each aa in the string by using the monoisotopic mass table in which each aa is associated with a weight.
+When a protein string P is given, we can calculate the total weight of P which is the sum of the weights of all aa's in the string by using the monoisotopic mass table in which each aa is associated with a weight.